 - academic critical essay on an English literature topic (approximately 2,000 words)

-- portfolio of original verse (10 poems), prose or play/screenwriting (10 to 15 pages)
+- portfolio of original verse (10 poems) or prose (10 to 15 pages)

 For more guidance, see supporting documents and references for postgraduate taught programmes.

 The modules in this programme have varying methods of delivery and assessment.
-For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2016–2017 academic year; some elements may be subject to change for 2017 entry.
+For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2020–2021 academic year; some elements may be subject to change for 2021 entry.

-- Writing Prose 1 and 2: a critical and practical study of the writing of literary prose, including short and long fiction, as well as the literary essay, life writing and other non-fiction forms.
+- Writing Prose 1 and Writing Prose 2: a critical and practical study of the writing of literary prose, including short and long fiction, as well as the literary essay, life writing and other non-fiction forms.

 In August, students will submit an original piece of work in one of the following forms: